janardhan-guptha-s/janardhan-guptha-s/README.md

 - 🤝 Collaborated with cross-functional teams to translate business needs into technical solutions, utilizing Agile methodologies.
 - 📈 Produced detailed reports on financial performance, contributing to a 25% increase in revenue growth.

-### Tata Capital, India (May 2020 – Jul 2022)
-**Data Analyst**
-- 🛠️ Utilized NumPy and Pandas for efficient data manipulation, ensuring data quality and accuracy.
-- 🔍 Designed and implemented ETL processes, enhancing the efficiency and accuracy of data pipelines.
-- ⚡ Executed complex SQL queries and applied query optimization techniques, retrieving and transforming data from MySQL databases.
-- 📊 Developed interactive reports and visualizations in Power BI, improving executive-level understanding of business trends.

 ## 🎓 Education

 ### Arizona State University